MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-couple-and-synchronize-records-manually.md

 title: Coupling and Synchronizing (contains video)
 description: Synchronizing an integration table mapping enables data syncing in all records in a table in Business Central and Dynamics 365 Sales table that are coupled.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: ivkoleti
 ms.topic: conceptual
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
+ms.date: 03/31/2023
+ms.custom: bap-template
-ms.search.keywords: crm, sales, couple, decouple, synchronize ms.search.form: 6250
+ms.search.keywords: crm, sales, couple, decouple, synchronize ms.search.form: 6250,
-ms.date: 10/01/2021
-ms.author: bholtorf

 ---

 # Coupling and Synchronizing Records between Dataverse and Business Central

 This topic describes how to couple one or more records in [!INCLUDE[prod_short](includes/prod_short.md)] with records in Dataverse or [!INCLUDE[crm_md](includes/crm_md.md)].
 Coupling records lets you view Dataverse information from [!INCLUDE[prod_short](includes/prod_short.md)], and vice versa.
 The coupling also enables you to synchronize data between the records.
 You can couple existing records, or create and couple new records.

-> [!Note]
+> [!NOTE]
 > Coupling and synchronizing data is available only if your system administrator has created a connection between [!INCLUDE[prod_short](includes/prod_short.md)] and Dataverse or [!INCLUDE[crm_md](includes/crm_md.md)].
 A quick way to check is to open the **Customer** card and look for the **Set Up Coupling** action.
 If the action is available, the apps are connected.

 ## Video Example